-21 for the County of Albany, New York on, 2023.
+At a Term of the Supreme Court of the State of New York held in and for the County of Albany, New York on, 2023.
 Present: Hon, J.S S.C.
-SUPREME COURT OF THE STATE OF NEW COUNTY OF ALBANY YORK In the Matter of the Application of DOUGLAS A. GAUDIERI, Petitioner, Index No. V. JAMES V. MCDONALD, M.D., M.P.H, Commissioner, New York State Department of Health, AND SARAH K. LANZO Lockport City Clerk, Respondents.
-JUDGMENT (Proposed) Having reviewed the application of Petitioner DOUGLAS A. GAUDIERI, it is ADJUDGED that, upon receipt of a certified cop y of this order, appropriate application forms and payment, Respondents shall (if the Respondents have the records on file) issue to Petitioner or Petitioner's counsel four long-form certified copi es of the birth certificate of his grandfather, John Gaudieri, born in Lockport, New York in 190 8.
+SUPREME COURT OF THE STATE OF NEW COUNTY OF ALBANY In the Matter of the Application of YORK DOUGLAS A. GAUDIERI, Petitioner, Index No. V. JAMES V. MCDONALD, M.D., M.P.H, Commissioner, New York State Department of Health, AND SARAH K. LANZO JUDGMENT (Proposed) Lockport City Clerk, Respondents.
+ADJUDGED that, upon receipt of a certified coppayment, Respondents shall (if the Respondents have the records on file) issue to Petitioner or Petitioner's counsel four long-form certified copi Gaudieri, born in Lockport, New York in 190 8.
 Petitioner is directed to consult Respondent Department of Health's website at https://www v.health.ny.gov/vital_records/ to obtain current application forms and fees.

-Dated and signed at , New York
+Dated and signed at, New Yo ork This, 2023 3.

-This day of , 2023.

-Hon., J.S.C.
+, J.S.C.